Barry Evans (EastEnders): Storylines

 Barry has a turbulent time when his half-brother Nathan Williams (Doug Allen) comes onto the scene.
 Born out of an affair between Barry's father and Nathan's mother Jane Williams (Ann Mitchell), Nathan resents Barry for his closeness to Roy.
 Barry struggles to learn that his father had been unfaithful to his deceased mother and relations at the Evanses are strained.
 Despite attempts by Barry and Roy to make Nathan feel part of the family, Nathan does his best to exclude and diminish Barry.
 Things climax when Barry discovers Nathan has kissed his wife and, realising Nathan's agenda, Roy disowns him.

 When Natalie grows weary of marriage to Barry, she begins an affair with her former lover Ricky Butcher (Sid Owen).
 Natalie and Ricky plan to leave Walford with their sons but Barry catches them.
 Barry attempts to change her mind but Natalie is adamant their marriage is over.
 However, she opts to leave Walford alone, having discovered that her trust in Ricky is misplaced.
 In the aftermath, Roy discovers Pat has been aware of Ricky and Natalie's affair and has not told Barry.
 Roy is incensed and dies from a heart attack, brought on during the resulting blazing row.
 Devastated, Barry blames his father's death on Pat for cheating on Roy with Frank, which depressed and angered Roy.
 During an argument with Pat, she tells him Natalie never loved him and Barry trashes the house.
 As Barry is the sole beneficiary of his father's estate, he throws Pat out and leaves her with nothing.

 Barry spends a long time feeling sorry for himself and becomes reclusive.
 His employee Janine Butcher (Charlie Brooks), sensing an opportunity to make money, starts manipulating Barry.
 Helped by her secret boyfriend Paul Trueman (Gary Beadle), she concocts a plan to make Barry fall in love with her so she can get her hands on Barry's wealth.
 Feeling vulnerable since his split from Natalie, Barry falls for Janine and they get engaged.
 When a mix-up at Barry's doctor makes Barry believe that he only has a short time left to live, Janine believes she will inherit all his money and agrees to a rushed wedding in Scotland.
 They marry but Janine is mortified when Barry reveals he is not dying after all.
 Barry forces Janine to go for a walk on the Scottish Moors but, unable to stand being near Barry, Janine verbally abuses him.
 She confesses their relationship is a sham and that she has been having an affair with Paul.
 Barry still wants her and says that he will forgive her if she stays with him.
 He begs Janine not to leave him and goes to hug her but she pushes him away.
-Barry stumbles before falling over a cliff edge and hitting his head on rocks, dying shortly thereafter.
-Janine inherits all of his estate while Barry's son, Jack, inherits nothing.
+Barry stumbles before falling over a cliff edge and hitting his head on a rock, dying shortly thereafter.